WASHINGTON (AP) — The Latest on Roy Moore, Alabama's Republican nominee for the U.S. Senate (all times local):

 Nelson says she was a 16-year-old high school student working at a restaurant where Moore was a regular.
 She says Moore groped her, touched her breasts and locked the door to keep her inside his car.
 She said he squeezed her neck while trying to push her head toward his crotch and that he tried to pull her shirt off.

 She said he finally relented and, as she fell or was pushed out of the car, warned her no one would believe her if she spoke about the encounter.

-She said she was a student at Southside High School and worked at the Olde Hickory House and that Moore was a regular customer.
+She said she was a high school student at Gadsen High School at the Olde Hickory House and Moore was a regular customer.
 He sat in the same seat night after night.